Ramsey-type problems in orientations of graphs: The Isometric Oriented Ramsey Number

 \end{remark}

 The approach employed in this section to prove Theorem~\ref{thm:isometric_cycle} is very similar to the proof of Theorem 1.1 in {H{\`a}n}, {Retter}, {R{\"o}dl}, and {Schacht}~\cite{han_ramsey_containers}.
-In what follows, we will use the notation already developed in Section~\ref{sec:oriented_random}.
+We will prove a container theorem for graphs with $\dgh$-free orientations, when $\dgh$ is an acyclic orientation of a cycle.
+This will be a more refined version of Theorem~\ref{thm:container_dir_rms} for this specific case.
+In particular, we will pay closer attention to the numbers given by the container theorem.